 Maintaining customer relationships is just as important as building them.
 You don’t just want to convert prospects to customers, you want to build brand champions!

 When you close a sale you should use the momentum to propel the relationship forward.
 Make sure you deliver upon the agreements and the value that you promised.

 Satisfied customers who feel valued serve to enhance your reputation and secure long-term business success.
 And loyal customers who recognize your value are also more likely to invest further in your solutions.

-Here are some ways to build trust and brand advocacy amongst your prospects and customers:
+Here are some value creation examples to build trust and brand advocacy amongst your prospects and customers: